AIOS Command - Ticket Stream

 A customer submits a ticket about a billing error.
 No response in 48 hours.
 They call to chase.
 Staff promises a fix.
 A week later, the same customer calls again.
 Three touchpoints, three people, zero resolution.
 The ticket system shows "in progress."

 Single stream: "Open ticket."
-Both streams: "Three-contact failure costing 45 minutes of staff time and one at-risk account."
+Command: "Three-contact failure costing 45 minutes of staff time and one at-risk account."

 Tickets + Emails